Skip to main content

 Seasonal

-Traditional ice cream made using a large copper pan and fresh fruit juices.
-Often found in markets and plazas.
+Ice cream churned by hand in a wide copper pan with fresh fruit juices.
+Vendors sell it in markets and on plazas.

 Contains: dairy